Review the following information to learn how make changes to your app's manifest

 Running the app on a real head unit

-In order for your app to run on a real head unit (not the desktop head unit we provide), your app must be distributed through the Google Play Store.
-This ensures that your application has been tested and vetted for adherence to our guidelines.
-These guidelines ensure that your application is relevant to the car environment, as well as pass our driver distraction tests.
+For your app to run on a real head unit—not the Desktop Head Unit—your app must be distributed through the Google Play Store.
+This ensures that your application has been tested and vetted for adherence to the Google Play guidelines.
+These guidelines help ensure that your application is relevant to the car environment and that it passes the driver distraction tests.
 See Add support for Android Automotive OS to your app.

 For testing while under development, there are three options:

 - Share your application with internal app sharing in the Google Play Console.
 Similar to the internal test track, this does not require Google Play Store reviews.